Africa Safari tips for the best wildlife adventure holidays

 Do yourself a favour, spend the money to buy a 600mm zoom lens.
 Animals are scared of you, they won’t come close for a portrait, and you won’t sneak up closer to them (I hope).
 You’ve spent all the money, time, and energy to put yourself in a place of contact with these wild animals, you want to have something to take away from it and keep with you for memories and reflection.

-Never ever ever, and I mean ever get out of your car, unless in a safe designated area, or with an armed ranger present.
+Never ever ever, and I mean ever get out of your car in the wilderness on an African Safari, unless in a safe designated area, or with an armed ranger present.
 This is the wild, don’t mess with it.
 I know this sounds a bit like a ‘No shit Sherlock’ kind of statement, but you will be surprised at how many people get eaten by lions trying to get that perfect shot.